aogriffiths/relay/relay-specification.md

 interpreted as described in [RFC2119](http://www.ietf.org/rfc/rfc2119.txt).

 Normative sections of this document are prescriptive parts of the specification.
-Informative sections are non-normative and although not part of the formal specification they do provide additional useful information (e.g. introduction, fragments of other specifications and examples.)
+Informative sections are non-normative and although not part of the prescriptive specification they provide additional useful information (e.g. introduction, fragments of other specifications and examples.)

 <br/>